auliafilth/hercules_mobile_robot/README.md

 The sample code from their website does not work.
 * Use the github code: https://github.com/Seeed-Studio/Hercules_Motor_Driver
-* Remove the "-master" from the directory name.
+* Remove the "-master" from the directory name after you download it.
 * Save directory to library folder of Arduino (in Documents of Mac)
-* Note: "motorDriverDemo" code does not work
+* Note: "motorDriverDemo" code does not work, it's the same from their website
 * "DC_motor" example works out of the box
 * Arduino IDE use "Atmega328" or "Pro / Mini"
 * enocder_demo from https://github.com/blueeyedcharlie/Hercules_Motor_Driver/
-  Revolution-counter (tachometer)
+..- Revolution-counter (tachometer)
-  Make sure to get latest Arduion IDE
+..- Make sure to get latest Arduion IDE